Cats and the Internet

-Images, videos and memes of domestic cats make up some of the most viewed content on the World Wide Web.
-Thought Catalog has described cats as the "unofficial mascot of the Internet".
+Images, videos and memes of domestic cats make up some of the most viewed media on the World Wide Web.
+Cats have been shared via email since the Internet's rise to prominence in the 1990s.

-The subject attracted the attention of various scholars and critics, who have analysed why this subject has reached iconic status.
+The subject has attracted the attention of various scholars and critics, who have analysed why this subject has reached iconic status.
 Although it may be considered frivolous, cat-related Internet content contributes to how people interact with media and culture.
 Some argue that there is a depth and complexity to this seemingly simple content, with a suggestion that the positive psychological effects that pets have on their owners also hold true for cat images viewed online.

-Research has suggested that viewing online cat media is related to positive emotions, and that it even may work as a form of digital therapy or stress relief for some users.
-Some elements of research also show that feelings of guilt when postponing tasks can be reduced by viewing cat content.

-Some individual cats, such as Grumpy Cat and Lil Bub, have achieved popularity online because of their unusual appearances and funny videos.
+Some individual cats, such as Grumpy Cat and Lil Bub, have achieved popularity online because of their unusual appearances, considered humorous by internet users.
+Various popular Internet memes have been produced about cats.